 "My father had mastered many dialects as a student.
 He also mastered calligraphy with Chinese ink and brushes on original rice paper which his friends brought with them from China.
 As a child, I could study and observe him for hours when he was practicing his calligraphy.
 I tried to imitate him with brush and ink as best as I could.
 Very often he would paint Chinese characters for friends on paper lanes, which were glued to the inside of a restaurant window so that the painter outside could precisely copy the outlines.

 He was also frequently asked by the immigration service as an interpreter and translator, because even many Chinese people could not understand each other nor understood Dutch.
 I thought this was very amusing as a child, because I did not understand anything of the Chinese language myself.
 Unfortunately, I was not raised bilingual during my childhood.

 When digging through our old family albums, we found two almost identical photographs of my dad and grandfather.
-The pictures reveal many similarities: they’re taken from the exact same position, display the same body language and facial expressions, and show them wearing the same long coat and slicked back hairdo.
+The pictures reveal many similarities between the two man: they display the same body language and facial expressions, and show them wearing the same long coat and slicked back hairdo, parted on the same side.
 I mirrored the images so their bodies are facing towards each other.
-The red string is what connects them.
+The red string connects them.

 It reads as follows:

-As part of the series, I also created a moving image piece that shows the aging of my grandfather, leading the spectator through a timeline of his life; restaurant, marriage, kids.
+As part of the series, I also created a moving image piece that shows the aging of my grandfather, leading the spectator through a timeline of his life: his restaurant, marriage, kids.

-The video ends on a slow transition between the identical photographs, symbolising how certain family traits carry on from one generation onto another.
+The video ends on a slow transition between the identical photographs of my grandfather and dad at a fairground shooting gallery, showing how certain traits and appearances stay within the family.
 A circle of life.